Ultra-modern spider boom helps preserve Victorian glass wonder

 As a lithium-battery electric powered spider boom, the Hinowa LL 33.17 also delivered long and stable duty cycles, making it more productive and reliable than standard battery platforms.

-With a maximum working height of 32.6m and an outreach of 16.5m, combed with exceptional control, the platform’s basket could be positioned rapidly and safely at all points, just a few inches from the delicate glass panels.
+With a maximum working height of 32.6m and an outreach of 16.5m, combined with exceptional control, the platform’s basket could be positioned rapidly and safely at all points, just a few inches from the delicate glass panels.

 Safe and sustainable access